GregHaris/React-with-AI-API-Project/README.md

-# React with GPT4 API Project
+# React with Groq AI API Project

 The aim of this Project is to learn TypeScript, React and APIs by using these technologies to: